The Effect of Modulated Driving on Non-rotating and Rotating Turbulent Plane Couette Flow: Results for non-rotating Plane Couette Flow

-We can observe similar behaviour in the turbulent region, where all lines reported (except for $Wo=26$) have a similar slope indicating that the actual velocity at which the pertubation travels is approximately $Wo$-independent in the bulk.
+We can observe similar behaviour in the turbulent region, where all lines reported (except for $Wo=26$) have a similar slope indicating that the actual velocity at which the perturbation travels is approximately $Wo$-independent in the bulk.
 The transition between high-$Wo$ and low-$Wo$ behavior is not easy to delimit, as some curves show different characteristic behavior depending on the wall distance.
-For $Wo=26$, due to the slowness of travel we do not expect a simple picture.
-Once the delay time grows beyond $d/(2u_\tau)$, the information from more than one modulated cycle will be affecting the flow.
-Finally, we notice that for $Wo=77$, the phase delay is approximately $2\pi$ at the center; in contrast for $Wo=44$, it takes approximately one flow timescale measured in $u_\tau$ units for the perturbation to reach the center.
+For $Wo=26$, due to low travel speed, we do not expect a simple picture.
+Once the delay time grows beyond $t_\tau=1$, the information from more than one modulated cycle will be affecting the flow.
+Finally, we notice that for $Wo=77$, the phase delay is approximately $2\pi$ at the center; in contrast for $Wo=44$, it takes approximately $t_\tau=1$ time units for the perturbation to reach the center.
 This confirms the fact that we are forcing close to the natural time-scale of the flow as suggested by Table \ref{tbl:wos}.
 However, we do not see any sort of resonant behaviour in the dissipation--neither for $Wo=77$ nor for $Wo=44$.